As a member of the Etsy affiliate program and an Amazon Associate, I earn from qualifying purchases.

-Surprise Your Valentine with a Plush Dog Bouquet
+Surprise Your Valentine with a DIY Plush Dog Flower Bouquet.

 I absolutely adore fresh flowers, but then again so does everyone else around Valentine’s Day.
 For some reason about this time in February, bouquets of roses and other beautiful buds suddenly more than double in cost.

-To beat the rising costs, I thought it might be fun to put together a bouquet that is equally as festive, but wouldn’t just die in a week or two.
+To beat the rising costs, I thought it might be fun to put together a bouquet that is equally as festive but wouldn’t just die in a week or two.
 I find plastic flowers to be a bit tacky, so what other options are there?
 Little plush dogs, of course.
+It’s the perfect homemade, heartfelt gift for dog lovers and children!

-I put together my Plush Dog Bouquet for less than $25 and the bulk of that cost was from the little plush dogs, which I picked up from Oriental Trading.
+The bulk of that cost was from the little plush dogs, which I picked up from Oriental Trading.
 If you already have some small stuffed animals laying around your house or can find some cheaper options at your local dollar store, then the cost will be minimal.
-And any animals work of course, so you can personalize the bouquet with your Valentine’s favorites.
+And any animals work, of course, so you can personalize the bouquet with your Valentine’s favorites.

 12 Small Stuffed Animals of your choice